slotix/dbconvert-streams-website/docs/targets/postgresql/index.md

 Start editing the `pg_hba.conf`, which is usually found at `/etc/postgresql/<version>/main/`.

-Add the IP address of _DBConvert Stream Target Server_ or 0.0.0.0 to allow all IPs to connect.
+Add the IP address of _DBConvert Streams Target Server_ or 0.0.0.0 to allow all IPs to connect.

 ```
 host         all      <user>              0.0.0.0/0            md5